merenlab/anvio/anvio/docs/artifacts/kegg-metabolism.md

 **Path copy number values in the output**

 If you use the flag `--add-copy-number`, this output mode will gain an additional column, `num_complete_copies_of_path`, which describes the number of 'complete' copies of the current path through the module.
 To calculate this, we look at the number of annotations for each enzyme in the path and figure out how many times we can use different annotations to get a copy of the path with a completeness score that is greater than or equal to the completeness score threshold.
+For more details, check out [the anvi-estimate-metabolism help page](https://anvio.org/help/main/programs/anvi-estimate-metabolism/#how-is-pathwise-completeness-copy-number-calculated)

 ### 'Module Steps' Mode